 Tectonic Launches Phase II Drilling After Successful Titan Geophysical Survey Identifies Low And High Angle Controlling Structures Coinciding With Gold-In-Soil Anomalies At Tibbs Gold Project, Alaska

-Details of the TITAN geophysical survey and Tectonic’s interpretations can be found here.
+A map of the completed TITAN lines can be found on Tectonic’s website here.

 Qualified Person & QA/QC

 Tectonic’s disclosure of a technical or scientific nature in this press release has been reviewed, verified and approved by Eric Buitenhuis, M.Sc., P.Geo., Tectonic’s Vice President Exploration, who serves as a Qualified Person under the definition of National Instrument 43-101.

 On behalf of Tectonic Metals Inc.,

 For further information about Tectonic Metals Inc. or this news release, please visit our website at www.tectonicmetals.com or contact Tony Reda, President & CEO of Tectonic, or Bill Stormont, Investor Relations, at toll-free 1.888.685.8558 or by email at email@example.com.

 Certain information in this news release constitutes forward-looking information and statements under applicable securities law.
 Any statements that are contained in this news release that are not statements of historical fact may be deemed to be forward-looking statements.
 Forward-looking statements are often identified by terms such as “may”, “should”, “anticipate”, “expect”, “intend” and similar expressions.